animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-First, an application developer starts by defining the application’s domain objects (entities), as follows:
+First, an application developer starts by defining the application's domain objects (entities), as follows:

 </div>